-- · Drive or cycle whilst wearing the sling. - Take part in any physical contact sports for 8-12 weeks as guided by your consultant. - Miss your appointment with the shoulder specialist if scheduled.
+- · Drive or cycle whilst wearing the sling. - Take part in any physical contact sports for at least 12 weeks and possibly longer, as guided by your consultant. - · Lift anything heavier than a cup of tea for 6 weeks. - · Miss your appointment with the shoulder specialist.

-At your appointment, the shoulder may be x-rayed again.
-The consultant will then discuss further options for managing your injury at this appointment.
+At your appointment, the clavicle may possibly be x-rayed again in order to check the position of the fracture.

+The shoulder specialist will then discuss further options for managing your injury at this appointment.